 I wrote this post, because I do believe this understanding can move people more quickly to a diagnosis/es, assist in more effective targeted treatments and help those already in treatment recognize their vulnerabilities and adjust their lifestyle choices accordingly.

 There are many roads to healing.
 One is the path of intellect and information.
 There are endless online groups overflowing with smart people who have a great deal to share.
 Such groups have helped me connect some dots.
 They’ve also kept me focused on illness.
-Another path is more mindful, spiritual, or however you want to call feeling at peace in your self and body.
+Another path is more mindful, spiritual, or however you want to call feeling at peace in the moment and in your body.
 In my own healing, I used and still use both.

 I look forward to using the new tools and understanding that Dr. Meglathery’s work brings me for my own health, as well as those who come to my office.
 I’m already asking patients, “Are you hyper-mobile, double jointed, extra flexible, have lax joints or is there anyone in your family that you know of who does?”
 I’m surprised at how many actually are, or say they aren’t before they unintentionally demonstrate to me that they are.